top of page

 Professional Experiences "The Bloom": Colleen’s passion for working with the pediatric population started early, as she has over 15 years of experience working with children of all ages and neuro-types.
 During high school Colleen was a swim instructor for children of all ages and during her undergraduate and graduate education she spent time nannying infants/children.
 As an occupational therapist, Colleen has experience across a variety of settings including early intervention, school-based, and outpatient clinics.

 Specialized Training "The Grow": Colleen has focused much of her continuing education on neurodiversity-affirming and strengths-based practice, trauma-informed care, primitive reflexes, and sensory integration.
+Colleen completed her Interactive Metrnome Certification and has taken DIR courses with ICDL.

 Why: Colleen prioritizes getting to know each individual child and family.
 She believes creating a feeling of safety with children is the foundation for learning and growth.
 Colleen is grateful to work with families to empower their children to build on their strengths and reach their full potential.
 Colleen is very excited to be a part of the Bloom and Grow team.